Optometry Vs Physiotherapy: Scopes & Salary

 Choosing the right career path is one of the most critical decisions in a student’s life.
 Optometry and Physiotherapy are two popular career choices in allied healthcare, but they have some key differences.

-This blog provides a detailed comparison of Optometry and Physiotherapy across parameters like course highlights, skills required, lifestyle, eligibility criteria, career scope, job outlook, salary and more to help students make an informed choice.
+This blog provides a detailed comparison of Optometry and Physiotherapy across parameters like course highlights, skills required, lifestyle, eligibility criteria, career scope, job outlook, salary, and more to help students make an informed choice.

 Optometry Vs Physiotherapy: Highlights